 Genesis of the Diocese of Trichur

-According to strong and living tradition, St. Thomas the Apostle of Christ landed at Kodungalloor (Cranganore), the capital of the then Chera Empire in the year 52 A.D.
-Persians, Greeks and Romans found Kodungalloor, which was also known as Mussiris or Mahadevarpattanam, at present situated in the District of Trichur, as an important centre for their trade.
+According to the strong and staunch traditional belief of the Christians on the coast of Malabar, St Thomas, the Apostle of Christ landed in Kodungallur (Cranganore), the capital of the Chera Empire in the year 52 A.D.
+Persians, Greeks and Romans had trade with Kodungallur, which was also known as Muziris or Mahodayapuram, at present situated in the District of Trichur, as an important centre for their trade.

-St. Thomas preached the Gospel and founded churches wherever he went.
+St. Thomas preached the Gospel and converted many to Christian faith and founded small Christian communities in Palayur, Cranganore, Parur, Kokamangalam, Niranam, Quilon and Chayal (Nilackal).
 According to tradition, the first place of his apostolate was Palayur, the most ancient shrine of the Archeparchy of Trichur.
 Palayur had a Jewish colony from pre-Christian era onwards until last few centuries.
-Trichur can, therefore, rightly be called "the Cradle of Christianity in India".
-According to the Malabar tradition, seven Christian communities were established by him in different parts of Kerala before he was martyred in 72 AD at Mylapore near the present Chennai.
+Palayur can, therefore, rightly be called "the Cradle of Christianity in India".
+According to the Malabar tradition, He was martyred at Chinnamala and was buried in Mylapore near Madras. in 72 AD.
 According to the ancient song Ramban pattu the Apostle Thomas ordained and appointed Kepha as the head of the Indian Church at Kodungallur and Paul as Bishop of Mylapore, thus giving shape to the first Indian Christian Hierarchy.

 Nine Years later, by the Brief "Quae Rei Sacrae" of July 28, 1896 the same Holy Father after reorganizing the two Vicariates into three, namely, Trichur, Ernakulam and Changanasserry gave Indians of the Syro-Malabar rite as their Vicars Apostolic.
 Thus, Mar John Menacherry became the first native Vicar Apostolic of Trichur.